Attentional Meta-learners for Few-shot Polythetic Classification: Experiments

 \section{Experiments}

-We compare the proposed method (FS) with Prototypical Networks (PN) \cite{protonets}, a threshold classifier, and Matching Networks (MN) \cite{vinyals2016matching}, an attentional classifier without feature-selection, on several synthetic and real-world few-shot learning problems.
-Importantly, as our approach is non-parametric and operates directly on high-level features, it is agnostic to the choice of feature extractor.
-We are free to choose an appropriate feature extractor to match the input type (e.g. a convolutional neural network for images or a multi-layer perceptron for tabular data), and in all experiments we use the same embedding model for all methods\footnote{Our code is publicly available at: \url{https://github.com/rvinas/polythetic_metalearning}.} (see experimental details in Appendix \ref{app:experimental_details}).
+We compare the proposed method (FS) with Prototypical Networks (PN) \citep{protonets}, a threshold classifier, and Matching Networks (MN) \citep{vinyals2016matching}, an attentional classifier without feature-selection, in a sequence of increasingly complex synthetic and real-world few-shot learning problems.
+As our approach is non-parametric and operates directly on high-level features, it is agnostic to the choice of feature extractor, and we are free to choose as appropriate e.g. a convolutional neural network for images or a multi-layer perceptron for tabular data, and in all experiments we use the same embedding model for all methods (see experimental details in Appendix \ref{app:experimental_details}).

-\textbf{Binary strings. } We first consider the problem of meta-learning arbitrary Boolean functions of $n = \alpha + \beta$ variables, with $\alpha$ active and $\beta$ task-irrelevant components.
+\textbf{Binary strings. } We consider meta-learning Boolean functions of $n = \alpha + \beta$ variables.
 Labels for inputs $\vx \in \{-1,1\}^n$ are generated by computing the XOR of a random subset of components of size $\alpha$.
-Each of the $2^\alpha$ variations occurs $5$ times in the support set, $|\sS|=5 \cdot 2^\alpha$.
+Each variation in the active elements occurs $5$ times in the support, $|\sS|=5 \cdot 2^\alpha$.
 The subset of active components is unknown to the meta-learner.
-Figure \ref{fig:rescale_attn_classifiation} highlights the benefit of feature-selection in this setting.

-Table \ref{tab:binary strings} summarises the performances of Prototypical Networks and our approach in the binary strings experiment.
-PN accuracy decreases sharply with sequence length $n$.
-Moreover, the number of embedding units required to effectively solve this problem grows rapidly with $n$, as also shown in Figure \ref{fig:acc_heatmap_protonets}.
-This suggests that PN are indeed learning pseudo-variables for each pair of components and highlights the limitation of threshold classifiers for solving polythetic tasks.
+Appendix \ref{app:example_binary_strings} shows a concrete example of an XOR$_2$ task.
+Table \ref{tab:binary strings} summarises the performances of Prototypical Networks and our approach.
+PN accuracy decreases sharply with sequence length $n$ and the number of embedding units required to effectively solve this problem grows rapidly with $n$, as shown previously in Figure \ref{fig:threshold_functions}.
+This suggests that PN are indeed learning pseudo-variables and demonstrates the limitations of threshold classifiers in solving polythetic problems. \looseness=-1

-\textbf{Polythetic MNIST.} We evaluate the ability of the models to jointly extract high-level features and identify polythetic patterns.
-We construct tasks using MNIST digits \cite{lecun2010mnist}, where an example consists of 4 coloured digits (RGB).
-Figure \ref{fig:polythetic_mnist} shows an example task.
-For monothetic tasks, a single high-level feature (e.g. colour of the top-right digit) distinguishes classes.
-For polythetic tasks, class membership derives from XOR interactions over features.
-The remaining digits are task-irrelevant.